andreasswaan/DSE-Group-18/README.md

 Commit often, and write useful messages, (bad examples: test1, commit, bug fix,...), this will allow the team to track changes and bugs

+Make sense of you branches and name them like this: making-drone-classes

 Use object oriented programming, with the use of classes, for example every drone could be a different class.

 If you use VScode please use Black Formatter as an extension: https://marketplace.visualstudio.com/items/?itemName=ms-python.black-formatter